-"Cats will also need bowls, a litter tray (even if you are planning on letting them go out, you will need to keep them indoors for a couple of weeks while they settle in) and a bed.
+As for cats, they'll need "bowls, a litter tray (even if you are planning on letting them go out, you will need to keep them indoors for a couple of weeks while they settle in) and a bed.
 The igloo kind are great because small, snuggly places make cats feel secure.
-Top tip - Cats are easily bored by toys.
-Buy several but only have a couple out to play with each day and swap them over regularly, so there is always something new for them to investigate.
+Top tip - cats are easily bored by toys.
+Buy several but only have a couple out to play with each day and swap them over regularly, so there is always something new for them to investigate".

-As well as plenty of chew toys, "Rabbits will need a spacious hutch, with enough space for them to stand up fully and make three hops across, and a large outdoor run, at least 2m x 3m, or you will need to have made sure your garden is rabbit proof," says Cat.
+Thinking of getting a rabbit?
+It will need plenty of chew toys, as well as "a spacious hutch, with enough space for it to stand up fully and make three hops across, and a large outdoor run, at least 2m x 3m, or you will need to have made sure your garden is rabbit proof," says Cat.